NishchayGuptaNagarro/DSD-TEST/src/screens/Loading/Loading.md

 # Loading Screen

-Fallback Screen to be displayed when components are being lazy loaded or an api request is in process.
+Fallback Loading Screen to be displayed when components are being lazy loaded or an api request is in process.